Any2HRTF/Mesh2HRTF/docs/mesh2hrtf.rst

 `Mesh2HRTF Wiki text <https://sourceforge.net/p/mesh2hrtf/wiki/Home/>`_

 The main function of the Python API is ``output_to_hrtf`` which reads the raw simulation results and saves them as SOFA files.
-It is usually called from the script ``Output2HRTF.py`` which is generated upon exporting a Mesh2HRTF project from Blender.
+It reads all required parameters from `parameters.json`, which is generated upon exporting a Mesh2HRTF project from Blender.

 .. automodule:: mesh2hrtf